 This bouquet is perfect for brides who want something a little different without straying too far from the norm.

-7. Contemporary Wedding Bouquet Shape
+7. Contemporary Wedding Flower Bouquet Shapes

 Tropical and exotic flowers work best in contemporary bouquets.
 If you want your flowers to be a little over-the-top and even unconventional, consider this type of bouquet.